pratyakshroy47/pratyakshroy47/README.md

 # Hi!
 I'm Pratyaksh 👋🏼:
 I'm a software engineer passionate about creating technology to elevate people and build community.
-Some technologies I enjoy working with include C++, Flutter, Dart, Android, Go (Golang), JavaScript, GraphQL, and Node.js <br><br>📫 How to reach me pratyakshroy47@gmail.com
+Some technologies that I enjoy working with are C++, Flutter, Dart, Android, Go (Golang), JavaScript, GraphQL, and Node.js <br><br>📫 How to reach me pratyakshroy47@gmail.com

 ## Find me around the web 🌎: